-In line with the Trust's 'Scheme of Delegation' the Local Governing Body (LGB) at the academy is responsible for applying the admissions oversubscription criteria (see section 4) to all applications and ranking them in priority order.
+The Local Governing Body (LGB) at the academy is responsible for applying the admissions oversubscription criteria (see section 3) to all applications and ranking them in priority order.
 Applicants will then be sent a decision by the home Local Authority on the offer day.